-We thank the following individuals for their review of this volume: John T. Cacioppo, Department of Psychology, University of Chicago; Andrew J. Cherlin, Department of Sociology, Johns Hopkins University; Brian M. D'Onofrio, Department of
+The following individuals reviewed the volume of papers that appears as Part II of this final report: John T. Cacioppo, Department of Psychology, University of Chicago; Andrew J. Cherlin, Department of Sociology, Johns Hopkins University; Brian M. D'Onofrio, Department of Psychological and Brain Sciences, Indiana University; Fran Goldscheider, Department of Sociology, Emerita, Brown University, and professor, University of Maryland, College Park; Melissa Hardy, The Gerontology Center, Pennsylvania State University; Mark Hayward, Population Research Center, University of Texas, Austin; Theodore J. (Jack) Iwashyna, Department of Internal Medicine, University of Michigan; Hillard S. Kaplan, Department of Anthropology, University of New Mexico; Scott M. Lynch, Department of Sociology and Office of Population Research, Princeton University; James Nazroo, School of Social Sciences, University of Manchester, England; Jill Quadagno, Pepper Institute on Aging and Public Policy, Florida State University; Burton H. Singer, Emerging Pathogens Institute, University of Florida; and Mai Stafford, Department of Epidemiology and Public Health, University College London School of Life and Medical Sciences.

-Psychological and Brain Sciences, Indiana University; Fran Goldschneider, Department of Sociology, emeriti, Brown University and Professor, University of Maryland; Melissa Hardy, The Gerontology Center, Pennsylvania State University; Mark Hayward, Population Research Center, University of Texas, Austin; Theodore J. (Jack) Iwashyna, Department of Internal Medicine, University of Michigan Health System; Hillard S. Kaplan, Department of Anthropology, University of New Mexico; Scott M. Lynch, Department of Sociology and Office of Population Research, Princeton University; James Nazroo, School of Social Sciences, University of Manchester, Manchester, England; Jill Quadagno, Pepper Institute on Aging and Public Policy, Florida State University; Burton H. Singer, Emerging Pathogens Institute, University of Florida; and Mai Stafford, Department of Epidemiology and Public Health, University College London School of Life and Medical Sciences.
+Although the reviewers listed above have provided many constructive comments and suggestions, they were not asked to endorse the contents of this volume before its release.
+The review of the report in Part I of xiv PREFACE this report was overseen by Jane Menken, Institute of Behavioral Science, University of Colorado, Boulder.
+The review of the papers in Part II was overseen by Barney Cohen, then director of CPOP.

-Although the reviewers listed above have provided many constructive comments and suggestions, they were not asked to endorse the final volume before its release.
-The review of this volume was overseen by Barney Cohen, Director, Committee on Population.
-Appointed by the National Research Council, he was responsible for making certain that an independent examination of this report was carried out in accordance with institutional procedures and that all review comments were carefully considered.
-Responsibility for the final content rests entirely with the authors.
+Appointed by the NRC, they were responsible for making certain that an independent examination of this report was carried out in accordance with institutional procedures and that all review comments were carefully considered.
+Responsibility for the final content rests entirely with the authors and the institution.